srid/rib/guide/tutorial.md

 4. `Rib.App.run`: this parses the CLI arguments and runs the rib CLI "app" which can be run in one of a few modes --- generating static files, watching the `content/` directory for changes, starting HTTP server for the `dest/` directory.
-   The "serve" subcommand will run the Shake build action passed as argument on every file change and spin up a HTTP server.
+   The "-wS" options will run the Shake build action passed as argument on every file change and spin up a HTTP server.

 Run that command, and visit <http://127.0.0.1:8080> to view your site.